Is the Emergency Room the Right Place to go for A Dental Emergency?

 If you or someone you know has a dental emergency, most can be seen by an emergency dentist at Lincoln Family Dentistry.
 So that you can be a little more sure about where you to go in the event of an emergency, let’s look into various situations.
 These situations are those that are appropriate for treatment at the emergency room vs those that are good for a dental office.

 When dealing with a life-threatening injury or serious trauma to the head or mouth; make sure that you seek treatment at the emergency room closest to you.
 If you are wondering what injuries are worthy of an emergency room visit, common ones have been listed below:

 - Lacerations to the mouth or face that are deep and possibly in need of stitches

-- Fractured or dislocated jaw
+- Fracture or dislocation of the jaw

 - Discomfort and swelling of the face most likely caused by an abscess or infection that is making it difficult to swallow or breathe

 When experiencing any of the above dental emergencies, it is important to first seek treatment at a hospital.
 Hospitals have the necessary tools and equipment to treat conditions and other issues caused by injury or infection.
 For example, in the case of a severe and life-threatening infection, it is likely you will need IV antibiotics.
 IV antibiotics are not available at a dental office.
 In addition, a hospital can help with any airway restrictions, which a dental office can’t do.